Sīrah: Evolution of content

-Authenticity
+It can also be considered that the changes in the content of the Sira followed a course parallel to the replacement of the Sunnah (which initially meant only tradition), which was a valid argument for legitimacy in Islamic society, with the Sunnah of Muhammad and the Hadith of Muhammad which were considered more valuable, and the divine revelation of Muhammad becoming the most important source of Islamic lawsmaking.

+Reliability

 Non-Islamic testimonies about Muhammad's life describe him as the leader of the Saracens, believed to be descendants of Ishmael.

 For centuries, Muslim scholars have recognized the problem of authenticity of hadith.
 Thus they have developed sophisticated methods (see Hadith studies) of evaluating isnāds (chains of transmission).
 This was done in order to classify each hadith into "sound" (ṣaḥīḥ) for authentic reports, as opposed to "weak" (ḍaʿīf) for ones that are probably fabricated, in addition to other categories.
 Since many sīrah reports also contain isnād information and some of the sīrah compilers (akhbārīs) were themselves practicing jurists and hadīth transmitters (muḥaddiths), it was possible to apply the same methods of hadīth criticism to the sīrah reports.
 However, some sīrah reports were written using an imprecise form of isnād, or what modern historians call the "collective isnād" or "combined reports".
 The use of collective isnād meant that a report may be related on the authority of multiple persons without distinguishing the words of one person from another.
 This lack of precision led some hadith scholars to take any report that used a collective isnād to be lacking in authenticity.

 According to Wim Raven, it is often noted that a coherent image of Muhammad cannot be formed from the literature of sīra, whose authenticity and factual value have been questioned on a number of different grounds.
 He lists the following arguments against the authenticity of sīra, followed here by counter arguments: